 Firstly, you will need Barefoot Concrete’s Mask Up Outdoors product

-Secondly, you will need an efficient and effective masking up process
+Secondly, you will need to be efficient and effective in masking up and protecting outdoor surfaces

 Thirdly, you may need a tool to speed up the process